 Visit the mysterious wall believed to have been built by Woodlands-era Indians between 500 BC and 500 AD.
 Fort Mountain, in Chatsworth, is named for the ancient rock wall that stretches 855 feet across the highest point of the mountain.
 The wall seems to indicate fortification against hostile groups or possible ceremonial rituals.
 Fort Mountain is one of several stops along Georgia's Cheiftains Trail, a driving tour of several sites related to North Georgia’s Native American heritage.

-Located in Macon, this National Park Service monument exhibits artifacts from several Native American cultures, including the Paleo-Indians, who arrived during the ice age period; the Woodland culture, which began horticulture in Middle Georgia; and the Mississippians, who built mounds for their elite.
-The site includes an educational video, temple mound, and hiking trails that tour the grounds.
+Located in Macon, the Ocmulgee Mounds National Historical Park exhibits artifacts from several Native American cultures, including the Paleo-Indians, who arrived during the ice age period; the Woodland culture, which began horticulture in Middle Georgia; and the Mississippians, who built mounds for their elite.
+The site includes an educational video, temple mound and hiking trails that tour the grounds.

 These sites, managed by Georgia State Parks, both offer a look at the cultures and lives of the mound-building Native Americans.
-Etowah, located in Cartersville, exhibits artifacts in the visitor center and protects six earthen mounds complete with a village site.
+Etowah Indian Mounds State Historic Site, located in Cartersville, exhibits artifacts in the visitor center and protects six earthen mounds complete with a village site.
 A nature trail that follows the Etowah River features a fish trap and highlights medicinal uses for native plants.